This article was originally posted at https://culinarycareernow.com/career-questions

 Under the blanket heading of CHEF, there are quite a few career options worth mulling over while you’re figuring out what you want to be when you grow up!

-7. Vegetable Cook: We love our veggies, potatoes, rice, and eggs.
+- Vegetable Cook: We love our veggies, potatoes, rice, and eggs.
 That’s where you find yourself excelling, as well.
-You can take one look at vegetables and turn them into a drool-worthy dish that complements the main course perfectly.
+You can take one look at vegetables and turn them into an amazing dish that complements the main course perfectly.

 Chef Job Outlook and Salary

-According to the Bureau of Labor Statistics, between now and 2031, employment opportunities for chefs is expected to grow 15 percent.
-This is much faster than average for most other occupations.
+According to the Bureau of Labor Statistics, between now and 2032, employment opportunities for chefs are expected to grow 5 percent, which is slightly faster growth than that of the national average.

 Driving the employment rate growth is the fact that incomes are rising, along with the population.
 Essentially, people have more disposable income and are willing to spend it on quality meals.
 Also, trends are pointing toward healthier meals because the general public is becoming a bit more aware of what they are putting in their mouths.
 Farm-to-table restaurants, along with locally grown and organic, are popping up everywhere and these places look for chefs with an original vision who can create culinary masterpieces.